openframeworks/ofSite/_documentation/addons/ofxOpenCv/ofxCvGrayscaleImage.markdown

-Set all the pixels in a ofxCvGrayscaleImage from an ofPixels instance using the w and h parameters.
+Set all the pixels in a ofxCvGrayscaleImage from a pointer to an array of unsigned char values, using the w and h parameters to determine the dimensions of the image.
+The array is assumed to contain grayscale values.